Mayor's Office, Fire Commissioner Say Review Of City Policy On Gender-Based Violence Is Needed, With Firefighter-EMT Accused Of Rape Still On The Job

 Pyron said she is clear the mayor stepped up.
 Mayor Lightfoot said based on the CFD’s initial response, it is clear that “education on this issue must continue within city government.”

-She is promising a “workplace training plan” and a “review of city policies” regarding gender-based and domestic violence.READ MORE: Gov. Pritzker Has 30 Days To Sign Bills Strengthening Privacy Protections For Sexual Assault Survivors
+She is promising a “workplace training plan” and a “review of city policies” regarding gender-based and domestic violence.READ MORE: Police Release Sketch Of Man Suspected Of Sexually Assaulting 7-Year-Old Girl In Her Bedroom In Rosemoor

 “It’s not just about training.
 It’s not just about reviewing the policies,” Pyron said.
 “It’s about accountability for the perpetrators – and that’s where I think in the past, the city’s fallen short.”